-NM UJI 13-307 (first paragraph omitted here, but included in Stock Instruction 14) (Charts and Summaries Not Received in Evidence) Certain charts and summaries have been shown to you to help explain the evidence.
-Such charts or summaries are used for convenience.
-They are not themselves evidence or proof of any facts.
-If they do not correctly reflect the facts or figures shown by the evidence in the case, you should disregard these charts and summaries and determine the facts from the underlying evidence.
-Source:
+NM UJI 13-307 (first paragraph omitted here, but included in Stock Instruction 14) (Charts and Summaries Not Received in Evidence) Certain charts and summaries have been shown to you to help explain the evidence in this case.
+Their only purpose is to help explain the evidence.
+These charts and summaries are not evidence or proof of any facts.

-9th Circuit Pattern Instruction 3.9, with modifications (Charts and Summaries Received in Evidence) Certain charts and summaries have been received into evidence to illustrate information brought out in the trial.
+10th Circuit Pattern Jury Instruction No. 1.41 (Charts and Summaries Received in Evidence) Certain charts and summaries have been received into evidence to illustrate information brought out in the trial.
 Charts and summaries are only as good as the underlying evidence that supports them.
 You should, therefore, give them only such weight as you think the underlying evidence deserves.

-9th Circuit Pattern Instruction 3.10 (Limiting Instruction) You will recall that during the course of this trial I instructed you that I admitted certain testimony [and certain exhibits] for a limited purpose and I instructed you that you may consider some testimony [and documents] as evidence against one party but not against another.
+9th Circuit Pattern Instruction 3.10 STOCK INSTRUCTION 19 (Limiting Instruction) You will recall that during the course of this trial I instructed you that I admitted certain testimony [and certain exhibits] for a limited purpose and I instructed you that you may consider some testimony [and documents] as evidence against one party but not against another.
 You may consider such evidence only for the specific limited purposes for which it was admitted.
 [Specific limiting instructions may be repeated as appropriate.]
 Source: